Health Services Manager – A Day in the Life

 Work Environment of Health Managers

 Health services managers work in medical facilities, though the particular type of medical facility can vary.
-Over a third of health services managers work in hospitals, while others work in physician clinics, outpatient care centers, and nursing care facilities.
-The particular type of facility that a health services manager works at will have an impact on their daily responsibilities and clinical teams.
-In many cases, a health services manager will call an office home base, but this is a job that, at its highest level, demands interaction between all of a facility’s different departments and personnel.
+Approximately 29 percent of health services managers work in hospitals, while others work in physician clinics, outpatient care centers, and nursing care facilities (BLS 2025).
+The type of facility a health services manager works in will affect their daily responsibilities and clinical teams.
+In many cases, a health services manager will call an office home base, but this is a job that, at its highest level, demands interaction among all departments and personnel within a facility.

 Clinical Team